thebillington/tphysics/README.md

 #### Collision detection

-There is currently thorought collision detection support for circles and rectangles.
+There is currently thorough collision detection support for circles and rectangles.
 Shape rotation as of the current time is unsupported.

 In order to check collision between two shapes you must use the collide function: